Pirate-Emperor/Stock_Predictor_ML/README.md

 ## Data Source

 The project uses financial APIs such as Yahoo Finance to fetch historical stock data.
-You can replace the data source or add additional data sources for more comprehensive stock data.

 ## Development

 To enhance the project, you can modify the Python scripts in the `src` directory.
 Some potential areas for improvement include: